 Other possible amphetamine addiction symptoms include:

-Amphetamine addiction can be overcome by acknowledging that the problem exists and seeking professional help afterward for proper guidance on how best to treat the disorder.
-Admitting to oneself that a problem with amphetamine use exists may be challenging, but it is often the first step to getting better.
+Amphetamine addiction can be overcome by acknowledging that the problem exists and seeking professional help for appropriate guidance in treating the disorder.
+Admitting that a problem with amphetamine use exists may be challenging, but it is often the first step to recovery.

-Someone with a suspected addiction may start with assessing their amphetamine use, including how much of the substance is being taken and for how often.
+Identifying that there is a problem with addiction starts with assessing the frequency and amount of amphetamine consumption.
 This can help a person determine when drug use is being out of control and may encourage them to work towards positive changes.

-Another helpful step is to evaluate the impact that excessive amphetamine use has had on someone’s life.
-Identifying the obvious negative consequences of substance abuse can aid in creating goals towards recovery.
+Another beneficial step is to evaluate the impact of excessive amphetamine use in life.
+Identifying the obvious negative consequences of substance abuse can aid in creating goals toward recovery.

 Using amphetamines is addictive because they are stimulant drugs that can cause brain structural abnormalities, ultimately affecting a person’s ability to stop amphetamine use.
 Amphetamines are a group of synthetic drugs that affect the central nervous system (CNS).

-Amphetamine addiction counseling is necessary when identifying negative emotions associated with amphetamine abuse and developing more functional ways of looking at one’s situation.
+Amphetamine addiction counseling is necessary when the addiction has impaired important aspects of life.
+Counseling is necessary for identifying negative emotions associated with amphetamine abuse and developing more functional ways of looking at one’s situation.

-The symptoms of amphetamine addiction withdrawal include depression, anxiety, crankiness, confusion, severe fatigue, nightmares, an inability to feel pleasure, and intense cravings for amphetamines.
+The symptoms of amphetamine addiction withdrawal include depression, anxiety, crankiness, confusion, severe fatigue, nightmares, an inability to feel pleasure, and intense cravings for amphetamine.

 The difference between amphetamine and methamphetamine addiction is that meth addiction has far more harmful and longer-lasting consequences than amphetamine abuse.
-Although methamphetamine is technically a type of amphetamine due to their similar chemical make-ups, meth is much more potent than amphetamines.
+Although methamphetamine is technically a type of amphetamine due to its similar chemical structure, meth is more potent than amphetamines.